cypher256/java-extension-pack/README.md

 |*Runtime Server Protocol UI*|(No extension included)|
 |(*1) [rsp-ui.rsp.java.home](https://github.com/redhat-developer/vscode-rsp-ui#extension-settings)<br>([Issues](https://github.com/redhat-developer/vscode-rsp-ui/issues?q=is%3Aissue+rsp-ui.rsp.java.home))|(*2) Set stable LTS if unset, Fix if unsupported older version<br>(Setting > `JDK_HOME` > `JAVA_HOME`> Windows Registry > `PATH`)|

-(*1) The language server runtime used by VSCode extensions.
+(*1) The language server runtime used by VS Code extensions.
 Not for building or running projects.<br>
 (*2) Usually the latest LTS, but the previous LTS if the next non-LTS has not been released.<br>
 (*3) The `path` in the entry marked as `default:true` in `java.configuration.runtimes`.
 <br>